 - Lifetime coverage.
 A whole life policy covers the rest of your life, not just a stated term.
 As long as your policy is in force when you pass away, your beneficiaries will receive a death benefit.

 - You'll retain access to your money.
-The premiums you pay for a whole life policy become part of the policy's cash value.
-Once sufficient cash value has accrued, this cash value becomes available to you through loans 1 or as a surrender value.
+A portion of the premiums you pay for a whole life policy become part of the policy's cash value.
+Once sufficient cash value has accrued, this cash value becomes available to you through loans or as a surrender value.
 You can even report the cash value as an asset when applying for a line of credit.
 Any way you choose to use it - if you choose to use it - the cash value of a whole life policy provides another level of financial security for your family.

 - You may receive dividends.
-The insurer may pay dividends to whole life policy owners, depending on the company's financial performance.2 Although dividends are not guaranteed, the possibility of earning extra income is an attractive feature of whole life policies.
+The insurer may pay dividends to whole life policy owners, depending on the company's financial performance.
+Although dividends are not guaranteed, the possibility of earning dividends is an attractive feature of whole life policies.

 - Estate planning.
-If you plan to pass on sizable assets, your attorney or estate planner can help you use the policy's death benefit to remove some of the burdens of estate taxes 2 for your heirs.
+If you plan to pass on sizable assets, your attorney or estate planner can help you use the policy's death benefit to address estate taxes 2 for your heirs.

 Good financial decision-making is based on solid research and sound advice.
 If you're in the market for life insurance, be sure to discuss your options with a qualified insurance representative and consult your tax and legal advisor regarding your situation.